 If you’ve read the first of this two-part series on Speech and Language: What’s the Real Difference, you will know that ‘speech’ refers to when a child makes the different sounds needed to communicate in words and that ‘language’ refers to the ability of a child to understand and use words and sentences to share thoughts and feelings.

-In that first post you will have read that there is a difference between speech and language:
+In our first post you read a few things about speech and language:

-• gestalt language development is for kids who start with large chunks and break them down into moveable words
+gestalt language development describes starting with large chunks and break them down to discover words that can then be used to build sentences

 In today's second part of this blog series on the difference between speech and language, I will go over: